Dennis Everberg

-Dennis Everberg (born 31 December 1991) is a Swedish professional ice hockey winger for Rögle BK of the Swedish Hockey League (SHL).
-He has previously played in the NHL with the Colorado Avalanche.
+Dennis Everberg (born 31 December 1991) is a Swedish professional ice hockey player who is a winger for Rögle BK of the Swedish Hockey League (SHL).
+He has played in the National Hockey League (NHL) with the Colorado Avalanche.

 Playing career

 Everberg played as a youth with Västerås IK before joining Swedish professional club, Rögle BK.
 In the 2009–10 season, Everberg made his senior debut with Rögle in the Elitserien, appearing in 12 games, collecting a goal and an assist.
 On 8 May 2010, Everberg was signed to a two-year extension to further develop within Rögle BK.

 In the following 2010–11 season, with a relegated Rögle returning to the HockeyAllsvenskan, Everberg featured more prominently with the senior side, contributing with five goals and 12 points in 41 games.
 Everberg was hampered by a shoulder injury that required surgery early in the 2011–12 season.
 Upon his eventual return in February, Everberg's developing power forward role became influential in promoting Rögle BK back to the Elitserien.
 He scored two goals and 6 points in 10 games in the postseason.

 As one of Rögle's strongest players, he was re-signed to a further two-year extension on 8 May 2012.
 In the 2012–13 season, Everberg played his first full season in the Elitserien.
 Used primarily in a depth role, Everberg scored a modest five goals and 8 points in 55 games with lowly Rögle.
 In failing to maintain their SHL status, Everberg was relied upon by Rögle in the HockeyAllsvenskan during the 2013–14 season.
 As one of the team's biggest forwards, Everberg scored a team-leading 17 goals in 47 games, helping the club finish first in the SHL qualifiers.
 Everberg finished with eight goals in 16 games as the club finished third in promotion to remain in the HockeyAllsvenskan.

 Under the influence of sporting director Anders Carlsson's former scouting links to the Colorado Avalanche, Everberg was signed to his first North American contract, agreeing to a two-year entry-level contract with the Avalanche on 28 May 2014.
 After making a strong impression at the Avalanche's 2014 training camp with his size and skating ability, Everberg surprisingly made the roster to begin the 2014–15 season.
 He made his NHL debut in an opening night defeat to the Minnesota Wild on 9 October 2014.
 Upon recall from AHL affiliate, the Lake Erie Monsters, he scored his first NHL goal with the Avalanche on 2 November 2014 against the Anaheim Ducks.
 With injuries plaguing the Avalanche, Everberg took advantage in securing a checking line role.
 Towards the conclusion of the regular season, Everberg suffered a shoulder injury against the Nashville Predators on 7 April 2015, which required surgery with a 6-month recovery period.
 Everberg completed his first North American season with three goals and 12 points in 55 games.